Pittsburgh Life Sciences Greenhouse

 Venture Round in 2020

 Forest Devices, Inc. is a medical device company based in Pittsburgh, Pennsylvania, with an additional office in Canada.
-Founded in 2014, the company focuses on developing innovative solutions for stroke detection.
-Its primary product, AlphaStroke, is a portable and non-invasive stroke screening device that assists medical personnel in identifying early signs of both ischemic and hemorrhagic strokes.
-This device is designed to be low-cost and durable, enabling pre-hospital providers to triage patients effectively and make timely decisions regarding their care.
-By improving the speed and accuracy of stroke detection, Forest Devices aims to reduce delays in critical treatment for patients experiencing strokes.
+Founded in 2014, the company specializes in developing innovative solutions for stroke detection.
+Its flagship product, AlphaStroke, is a portable and non-invasive stroke screening device that assists medical personnel in identifying early signs of both ischemic and hemorrhagic strokes.
+By enabling pre-hospital providers to accurately assess patients, AlphaStroke facilitates timely triage and enhances decision-making in critical care scenarios, ultimately aiming to reduce treatment delays and improve patient outcomes.

 Neuro Kinetics